walmartlabs/thorax/README.md

 ### destroy *view.destroy([options])*

 Calls `remove` (and therefore `$el.remove` and `stopListening`) on your view, unbinds any model or collection bound with `setCollection` or `setModel`, calls `destroy` on all children, then triggers a `destroyed` event which can be used to implement specific cleanup behaviors in your views.
-Pass `children: false` to this method to prevent the view's children from being destroyed.

 `destroy` will also be called on a view if it was previously passed to the `setView` method on a `LayoutView`, and then another view is passed to `setView`.